ACM India Early Career Researcher Award

 - There is no age restriction for the candidate.
 However, he/she must be within 6 to 12 years of his/her terminal scientific degree date.
 Specifically, the degree date for the award in year X should be between January 1 of year X−12 and December 31 of year X−7.
-For example, for the 2020 Award, the date range is January 1, 2008 to December 31, 2013.
+Accordingly, for the 2023 Award, the degree date range is 1 January 2011 to 31 December 2016.

 - For non-thesis degrees, the terminal degree date is the date the degree was awarded, while for thesis-oriented degrees, the terminal degree date is the date the thesis was successfully defended.

-- The candidate must be currently residing in India and the research contributions being considered for the award must have been carried out primarily while working in India.
+- The candidate's contributions being considered for the award must have been carried out primarily while working in India.

 - The candidate can be from any walk of life in the broad field of computing, as understood in its general sense.